The 11 Best Cycling YouTube Channels Worth Subscribing

 One of my favorite Jeff’s quotes is: “Consistency is efficiency.”

-Tour de Tietema is a dutch YouTube channel of a few cycling enthusiasts and former pro rider Bas Tietema.
+Tour de Tietema is a Dutch YouTube channel owned by a few cycling enthusiasts and former pro rider Bas Tietema.
 Don’t worry.
-They add English subtitles, so if you don’t speak Dutch, they have got you covered.
+They add English subtitles to most of their videos.

 Meeting and talking with pro riders like Primož Roglič is not rare for them.
 They will introduce you to pro cycling and what is happening around it at an entertaining level.

 Do you appreciate science-based and well-researched training tips?
-Then Dylan Johnson’s is the YouTube channel you must subscribe to.
+Then, you must subscribe to Dylan Johnson’s YouTube channel.

 Dylan is a cycling coach who is not afraid to research and find evidence of what works and what doesn’t.